Documentation

 {

-"naming": "camel",
+"naming": "pascal",

 "emit": "interface",

-"zod": false,
+"zod": true,

-"outDir": "./src/types"
+"outDir": "src/types",

 }

-naming"camel" | "pascal" | "snake""camel"Naming convention for generated property and type names
+naming"camel" | "pascal" | "snake""camel"Naming convention applied to generated property and type names

 emit"interface" | "type""interface"TypeScript declaration style

-zodbooleanfalseGenerate a Zod schema (in addition to or instead of TypeScript)
+zodbooleanfalseGenerate a Zod schema in addition to (or instead of) TypeScript

 readonlybooleanfalseAdd readonly to every property (TS) or .readonly() on the root schema (Zod)

-zodImport"named" | "namespace" | "cjs""named"Import style in generated Zod files
+zodImport"named" | "namespace" | "cjs""named"Import style used in generated Zod files

 baseUrlstringPrefix prepended to relative URLs in from-url and from-graphql